qdrant/docs/qdrant/v0.10.x/search.md

 *Available since v0.10.0*

-Similar to the batch search API in terms of usage and advantages, it enables the batching recommendation requests.
+Similar to the batch search API in terms of usage and advantages, it enables the batching of recommendation requests.

 ```http
 POST /collections/{collection_name}/points/recommend/batch